Rescuers may soon try to remove a sick American researcher from 3,000 feet down in a Turkish cave

-TASELI PLATEAU, Turkey (AP) — An American researcher who fell ill almost 1,000 meters (more than 3,000 feet) below the entrance of a cave in Turkey has recovered sufficiently for rescue teams to start the process of moving him out, an operation that could last three or four days, a Turkish official was quoted as saying on Friday.
+TASELI PLATEAU, Turkey (AP) — Rescue crews were waiting for doctors to give the go-ahead Friday for an operation to move out an American researcher who fell ill almost 1,000 meters (more than 3,000 feet) below the entrance of a cave in Turkey, officials said.
+The effort could last up to 10 days.

 Mark Dickey, a 40-year-old experienced caver, suddenly became ill with stomach bleeding during an expedition with a handful of others in the Morca cave in southern Turkey’s Taurus Mountains.
-Rescuers from across Europe have rushed there to help treat Dickey and to extract him from the cave.
+Rescuers from across Europe have rushed there to help Dickey and to extract him, including doctors who have treated him inside the cave.
+The cause of his illness remains unclear.

-“The doctors we sent down were very successful in treating him,” Cenk Yildiz, a regional official from Turkey’s disaster relief agency, AFAD, told the IHA news agency.
-“We are now in a position to evacuate him.”

-“This is a difficult operation.
-It would take a (healthy) person 16 hours to come out.
-This operation will last at least three or four days,” Yildiz said.
-“Our priority is health.
-Our aim is to conclude this operation without anyone coming under any danger.”
+“The moment we get the go-ahead from the medical team, we will start the evacuation,” Recep Salci, who heads the search and rescue department at Turkey’s disaster relief agency, AFAD, told The Associated Press.

+Tulga Sener, a doctor and the medical coordinator of the rescue, said preparations are complete, and that rescue teams had established small “medical camps” at various levels along the shaft as well as a “mini laboratory” to monitor Dickey’s condition.

+Doctors would assist him all the way up the cave, Sener told the AP.
+“If the doctor down there gives approval, the transportation process will begin as soon as possible.”

-Rescuers believe Dickey will have to stop and rest frequently at various points along the way up.
+Rescuers believe Dickey would have to stop and rest frequently at various points along the way up.

-Another Turkish official said rescuers were waiting for doctors to give the go-ahead for the difficult operation to begin.

-Recep Salci, the head of AFAD’s search and rescue department, told HaberTurk TV that the plan was to lift Dickey on a stretcher but to use a “security belt” system to lift him through the cave’s narrow openings.
+Salci said the duration of the rescue would depend on whether Dickey can come out on his own strength with the assistance of rescuers, or — if his condition worsens — on a stretcher.

+“If he comes up on a stretcher it could last 10 days.
+If he is assisted up, then we plan to bring him up in four or five days,” Salci said.

 Turkish authorities made a video message available that showed Dickey standing and moving around on Thursday.
 While alert and talking, he said he was not “healed on the inside” and needed a lot of help to get out of the cave.